pflanze/functional-perl/README.md

     gpg --recv-key 04EDB072
     git tag -v $FP_VERSION
     # You'll find various pages in search engines with my fingerprint,
-    # or you may find a trust chain through one of the signatures on my
+    # or you may find a trust path through one of the signatures on my
     # older key 1FE692DA, that this one is signed with.

 The bundled scripts modify the library load path to find the files